Click on me ^ for a better view

 Tidbits:

 I got excited about making biscuits for breakfast this morning (mostly because I had nothing else to eat).
 I’m doing my thing and I get to the last ingredient, buttermilk.
 Who normally has buttermilk on hand?
 Not me…so I was going to just substitute with some regular milk and see what happened, until Scott saw the sour cream.
 He was like, “why don’t we use this instead?”
-Genius!
-I didn’t think it would be a good idea to use only sour cream, so I replaced some of the milk with sour cream.
-And that’s now these biscuit were born.
-From now on I think I’ll pass on buying the buttermilk !
+Good idea Scotty.
+So I mixed milk and sour cream.
+That’ll do pig.

 Ingredients: